blender/blender/doc/python_api/rst/info_api_reference.rst

 ID data-blocks are used in Blender as top-level data containers.
 From the user interface this isn't so obvious, but when developing you need to know about ID data-blocks.
-ID data types include Scene, Group, Object, Mesh, Workspace, World, Armature, Image and Texture.
+ID data types include Scene, Collection, Object, Mesh, Workspace, World, Armature, Image and Texture.
 For a full list see the subclasses of :class:`bpy.types.ID`.

 Here are some characteristics ID data-blocks share: